sfQuery/prod/README.md

 });
 ```

-__NOTE__: Both of these methods use the low level method `makeRestRequest()`.
+__NOTE__: Both of these methods use the low level sfQuery method `makeRestRequest()`.
 This is meant primarily
-for internal use only to sfQuery however you can use this to make use of other endpoints in the SFDC
+for internal use only however you can use this to make use of other endpoints in the SFDC REST API.
-REST API.

 ####getMetaData and getObjectDescribe options
 * objectType - The object type to get the information for.